-We will deliver a balanced operating budget by 2023 and have an investment fund that is set up to last and retain its value in real terms (i.e. it will grow in line with inflation) in perpetuity.
+We will deliver a small surplus of 1-2% of total income each year after 2023 and maintain investment fund that is set up to last and retain its value in real terms (i.e. it will grow in line with inflation) in perpetuity.